Entity-Relationship Diagrams for Ruby on Rails Rails ERD

 exclude <string>

 Exclude specified models.
 Together with only, this will allow to filter out models on your diagram.
+Models are matched by exact name.
 Default value: nil.
 Example: exclude="User,Role"

 Custom output